 Faith-Based Travelers

-Faith-based travel includes, but is not limited to, pilgrimages, service projects, missionary work, and faith-based tours.
-Every year, millions of U.S. citizens participate safely in some form of religious travel.
-However, U.S. faith-based travelers should know that in some countries it is a crime to conduct religious activities.
-You need to know the laws and conditions of the country you wish to visit.
+Faith-based travel includes pilgrimages.
+It also includes service projects and mission work.
+It can even include faith-based tours.
+Every year, millions of U.S. citizens safely take part in religious travel.
+However, there are things U.S. faith-based travelers should know before going.
+In some countries, there are strict rules for religious activity.
+It can even be a crime to conduct them.
+Know the laws and conditions of the country you wish to visit.

 Before You Go

-Visit our Traveler’s Checklist and review our country information pages for details on visa requirements and local laws.
-Enroll in our Smart Traveler Enrollment Program to receive safety information while you are abroad.
+Visit our Traveler’s Checklist.
+Check our country information pages.
+They have information on visa rules and local laws.
+Enroll in our Smart Traveler Enrollment Program.
+You will get safety information while you are abroad.

 Additional resources for faith-based travelers: